ohata-toast/RDS-FOR-POSTGRESQL/en/backup-and-restore.md

 * WAL logs are automatically deleted by PostgreSQL depending on the WAL log retention period (up to 7 days)
 * WAL logs are corrupted or deleted for a variety of other reasons

-To restore a point in time from console
+To restore a point in time from the console

 ![db-instance-pitr](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-pitr-en.png)